 Pitch | 230,000,000,000 |

 The unit of measure for viscosity is cP or mPa·s (one millipascal-second).
-We've provided a chart of common fluids with their cP measure.
+We’ve provided a chart of common fluids with their cP measure.
+Pitch refers to a variety of super viscous materials like tar, asphalt, and bitumen.
+Though these may seem to be solids, they’re actually liquids.

-You could then consider using a magnetic float level transmitter to measure warm honey.
+The temperature of the fluid heavily influences viscosity.
+Take honey.
+How often do you heat it up in your kitchen to allow it to flow better?
+You could consider using a float level transmitter to measure warm honey.
 The “runny” honey won’t cause the float to get stuck.
 But periodic washing will be required as crystallization on the stem would still occur.

 If you have experience dealing with viscous fluids and have some expertise to add, please feel free to contact us.
 We look forward to hearing from you.